lohithareddy2511/Detection_and_Visualization_of_CO2_using_Hyperspectral_Satellite_Data/README.md

 ![Screenshot 2024-12-06 200743](https://github.com/user-attachments/assets/ea77ce1c-d397-4ccc-aa21-21eba490b5ee)

 The final image shows the spatial distribution of CO₂ across the scene, showing where CO₂ is more concentrated.

+## How to Run

+#### Prerequisites
+Before running the code, make sure you have the following toolboxes and resources installed:
+i) MATLAB (latest version recommended) ii) Image Processing Toolbox iii) Statistics and Machine Learning Toolbox iv) Computer Vision Toolbox
+v) Mapping Toolbox

+#### Step-by-Step Instructions
+i) Load Input Data
+ii) Ensure your input data files (e.g., LC08_L1TP_113082_20211206_20211206_01_RT_B1.tif, etc.) are available in your working directory. iii) Set Up the Environment iv) Open MATLAB.
+v) Set your working directory to the location of your input data files and the MATLAB script.

+#### Run the Code
+i) Copy and paste the following code into a new MATLAB script file. ii) Execute the script in MATLAB by clicking the "Run" button or typing run('code.m') in the MATLAB command window.